muratk3n/thirdwave/en/README.md

 ---

-Resillience is part of good tech.
-Yes.
-Imagine having an electric rifle and the shit runs out of battery in the middle of a skirmish.
+Resillience is part of good tech, yes.
+Imagine having an electric rifle and the shit runs out of battery in the middle of the battle..
-That rifle then would not be high tech, it'd just be dumb tech.
+That rifle would not be high tech, it'd just be dumb tech.

 "French army chief of staff: 'We should therefore not get caught up in very high technology.
 Our weapon systems must always be relatively